jun-e/jun-etan.com/src/posts/2023-04-02-slowly-functional.md

 Speaking of Quarter 2, *time anxiety*.
 Does anybody else have that?
 I have that constantly.
 Particularly this year, I feel that the year has had so many false starts that it's still the beginning of the year for me.

 Of course there was Jan 1st, the official mark of the new year, but then Chinese New Year rolled around 3 weeks later.
-Then I was away in Chiang Mai until mid-February, and told myself that the year can when I got back.
+Then I was away in Chiang Mai until mid-February, and told myself that the year can start when I got back.
 Got back in due time, and started my engine work-wise and fitness-wise, until the toe fracture in end Feb flung a wrench in the works and I went into time and space freeze for a month.

 It is now April 2nd.
-I am hobbling out of the house and into Quarter 2, and that is why everything feels intimidating and I am way left behind.
+I am hobbling out of the house and into Quarter 2, and that is why everything feels intimidating and I am left way behind.
 And Hari Raya is coming up!
 How does anything get done in this country?
 With efficiency, no doubt.

 ---